jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-2.md

 <!-- , there will be some little more favour in him who succeeds, even in the noblest mind.  -->

-16 If an accident hinders the successful outcome of an endeavor, the merit of the talents and abilities that created that endeavor seems imperfect even to those who know of such talent.<!--  their capacity for success -->
+{{< s v="16" >}} If an accident hinders the successful outcome of an endeavor, the merit of the talents and abilities that created that endeavor seems imperfect even to those who know of such talent.<!--  their capacity for success -->

 If a general is hindered by his ministers' envy from winning a battle against his country's enemies, the general will forever regret the lost opportunity.

 He regrets that he was hindered from doing something which would have added a new lustre to his character.
-His plan was never executed, and so it does not matter whether=
+His plan was never executed, and so it does not matter whether:
 - the plan was totally dependent on him
 - execution was more important than the planning
 - he could execute it